A Bavarian idyll

 Berlin State Archives, A Pr.Br.
 Rep. 030, No. 9128

-The Bleichröders’ support for conservative-nationalist politics was another product of their assimilation.
-James joined the Prussian military.
-When World War One broke out, he volunteered for active service.
-His sons Curt, Edgar, and Victor also served in the war.
-Victor died on the front in 1915.
+The Bleichröders’ support for conservative-nationalist politics is another product of their assimilation.
+James joins the Prussian military.
+When World War One breaks out, he volunteers for active service.
+His sons Curt, Edgar, and Victor also serve in the war.
+Victor dies on the front in 1915.

 Black and white photography.
 Wolfgang and James von Bleichröder, a young boy and an elderly gentleman.